 \subsection{Index of a surface singular braid}

-\begin{defn} The \emph{singular braid index} of knotted surface $F$, denoted by $Ind_S(F)$, is the minimum degree among all surface singular braids, that its closure gives marked diagram of surface equivalent to $F$. \end{defn}
+\begin{defn} The \emph{singular braid index} of a surface-knot $F$, denoted by $Ind_S(F)$, is the minimum degree among all surface singular braids, that its closure gives a marked diagram of a surface equivalent to $F$. \end{defn}